nudging-SMDP/nudging-supplementary-material/README.md

 ## RiverSwim
 This experiment similar to the one presented by Strehl and Littman [2008].
 The riverswim consists of six states and there are two possible actions: swim left (with the current) or right (against the current of the river).
-If the agent swims right, there is a probability of 0.6 for the agent to remain in the same state, 0.35 for moving to the right state and 0.05 for moving the left state.
-However, if the agent swims left, the agent always succed in moving to the left, until the leftmost state which yields a small reward of 0,01.
+If the agent swims right, there is a probability of 0.6 for the agent to remain in the same state, 0.35 for moving to the right state, and 0.05 for moving to the left state.
+However, if the agent swims left, the agent always succeed in moving to the left, until the leftmost state which yields a small reward of 0,01.
 The agent receives a reward of 1,0 for swimming upstream and reaching the rightmost state.

 **State**: <img src="https://latex.codecogs.com/svg.latex?\mathcal{S}=\{1,2,3,4,5,6\}" title="\mathcal{S}=\{1,2,3,4,5,6\}" >\
 **Actions**: swim left (0), swim right (1)\